bazel-contrib/SIG-rules-authors/go-tutorial.md

 We the command is executed, bazel will download and cache all dependencies including but not limited to:

-- The defined GoLang compiler and libaries
+- The defined GoLang compiler and libraries
 - The defined rules sets
-- build the go binary that is defined the in root of the project.
+- build the go binary

 Downloading and caching the above components is part of bazel providing hermetic and deterministic builds.
-All of the downloaded components are checked against a SHA that verifies the checksum of the downloaded file(s).
+All of the downloaded components are checked against an SHA that verifies the checksum of the downloaded file(s).

-Next we will make some code changes and introduce some internal code dependencies.
+Next, we will make some code changes and introduce some internal code dependencies.

 ## Using the files under pkg